Brno Region Museum

 Masarykova 11, 460 01 Liberec 1

 The North Bohemian Museum in Liberec is a successor to the Museum of Applied Arts established in 1873.
-Its collection had been built up with respect to the local glass and textile manufacture tradition in European context.
-Among the foundations was a collection that contains over 2,500 art objects donated by a textile industrialist and patron Heinrich von Liebieg in 1904.
-Incorporated as part of the North Bohemian Museum after 1945 were regional museums that had closed down, therefore the Museum would begin to expand and include natural science and national history and geography.
+Its collection was built up with respect to the local glass and textile manufacture tradition in the European context.
+The core collection containing over 2,500 art objects was donated by textile industrialist and patron Heinrich von Liebieg in 1904.
+Regional museums closed down after 1945 and were incorporated as part of the North Bohemian Museum, therefore the Museum would begin to expand and include natural science and national history and geography fields.

 Nové Mlýny 2, 110 00 Praha

-The Postal Museum was the first museum established in a newly created state, Czechoslovakia.
-It was on 18 December 1918 when the first Czechoslovak postage stamps – the famous Hradčany Castle stamps designed by Alphons Mucha were issued.
-The Museum contains a vast collection of Czechoslovak, Czech and foreign stamps; the building of Cistercian Monastery in Vyšší Brod exhibits a collection of items from the history of the Czech post office administration (especially horse-drawn vehicles, letterboxes, signboards, uniforms and means of telecommunication).
+The Postal Museum was the first museum founded in the newly established state, Czechoslovakia.
+It was on 18 December 1918 when the first Czechoslovak postage stamps – the famous Hradčany Castle designed by Alphons Mucha were issued.
+In addition to an extensive collection of Czechoslovak, Czech and foreign stamps it boasts a collection of objects from the history of the postal administration (especially horse-drawn vehicles, letter boxes, signboards, uniforms, and means of telecommunication) which is on view in the Cistercian Monastery in Vyšší Brod.

 Regional Museum and Gallery in Most